UST-DeMAF/web-ui/docs/README.md

 #### Uploading a folder with multiple files

-1. Click on "Select Folder" and your system's file explorer pops up.
+1. Click on *"Select Folder"* and your system's file explorer pops up.
-2. Click on the folder and press on "Upload".
+2. Click on the folder and press on *"Upload"*.
 3. Now your folder is uploaded!
    A new input field will appear where you need to specify the relative path from the uploaded folder to the main entry file of your TSDM.
    E.g., for *Terraform* this is usually a file called `main.tf`.

 ### Step 2: Selecting the Technology

-Next click on "Technology" to choose the technology of your TSDP.
+Next click on *"Technology"* to choose the technology of your TSDP.
 All registered plugins will be listed.
 As of writing this documentation, the following technologies are available:

 - Ansible
 - Bash
 - Helm